-As you may know, Jolera has been shifting towards a more channel-oriented business model for the past year or more.
-During this challenging period, we have encountered a lot of new and exciting situations such as hiring new talent, training internal staff, re-visiting the Jolera brand, communicating with existing clients, re-purposing existing technologies, and expanding our channel network.
-As a continued effort towards training and teaching our existing clients, we have partnered with Microsoft to build the only Customer Immersion Experience (CIE) facility in downtown Toronto.
+As part of our continued effort towards training and teaching our existing clients, we have partnered with Microsoft to build the only Customer Immersion Experience (CIE) facility in downtown Toronto.
 The goal of this service is to provide hands-on training on the new suite of Microsoft products in a real-life setting.

 The need for CIE

-Jolera itself switched to the cloud model of business not too long ago.
-During our transition from being on-prem to Office 365, we noticed a lack of awareness of the Office 365 platform, and as a result experienced sluggish adoption and under utilization of it.
-In order to address this, we ensured that all of our team members were put through an immersion experience in our CIE facility.
-This in turn created a more connected, effective and productive work environment through improved utilization and adoption.
+During our transition to Office 365, we noticed a lack of awareness of the platform.
+As a result, we experienced sluggish adoption and underutilization of it.
+In order to address this, we ensured that all our team members were put through an immersion experience in our CIE facility.
+This created a more connected, effective and productive work environment through improved utilization and adoption.

-We soon realized that this problem around adoption and understanding of the Office 365 platform persists across all of the organizations (our customers) that we serve today.
+We soon realized that this problem around adoption and understanding of the Office 365 platform persists across the organizations we serve today.
 We determined that educating our clients and helping them adopt this new platform would be of significant value to them.
-The CIE facility allows Jolera to offer structured Office 365 training programs in order to achieve the goal of improved productivity through a thorough understanding of the platform.
+The CIE facility allows Jolera to offer structured Office 365 training programs and help our clients achieve improved productivity through a thorough understanding of the platform.
 These training programs offer participants a hands-on learning experience of the new suite of Microsoft products in a real-life setting.
 In return, Jolera gets to fortify its value as a service provider, along growing side-by-side with our clients as they succeed through productivity.

-Almost every organization in the world is using Microsoft Office suite to run most of their day to day operations (in fact, in 2010, there were 750 million active users!).
-Whether it be preparing documents, creating quotes, announcements or communications, Microsoft Office is an integral part of the productivity of any organization.
+Nearly every organization in the world is using Microsoft Office suite to run most of their day to day operations.
+According to Microsoft CEO Satya Nadella, there are nearly 50 million Office 365 active users.
+Office 365 also surpasses Salesforce as the most deployed (and fastest growing) app among Okta’s 2,000 enterprise customers.
+Whether it be preparing documents, creating quotes, announcements or communications, Microsoft Office is an integral part of an organization’s productivity.
 With the launch of Office 365, Microsoft has focused on streamlining all of these applications by increasing collaboration across all of them.
-According to Microsoft CEO Satya Nadella there are nearly 50 million Office 365 active users (and growing every day).

 The CIE benefits you if…